Yomoni/maven-auto-upgrade-script/README.md

 ### Multiple repository check

-The check of multiple existing/remote git repository can be done with this command:
+The check of multiple existing/remote git repositories can be done with this command:
 ```bash
 maven-multi-repository-auto-upgrade.sh <git repository URL|git directory> [<git repository URL|git directory>] [...]
 ```

-In multiple repository check, the default branche _master_ is used
+In multiple repositories check, the default branche _master_ is used

 Execution example command:
 ```bash